Exercise and Sport Science Department (ESS)

 Adapted Lifetime Recreation and Sport

 This course includes teaching within an adapted aquatics program and adapted sports league.
 This course focuses on how physical activities are beneficial and can be used as a lifetime recreation activity for persons with disabilities.
-Teacher candidates will learn how to create, implement, and apply teaching strategies in the K-12 adapted aquatics setting.
-Teacher candidates will also offer assistance during the adapted sports league (ASL) in local schools and identify additional lifetime recreation opportunities within the community for persons with disabilities.
+Teacher candidates learn how to create, implement, and apply teaching strategies in the K-12 adapted aquatics setting.
+Teacher candidates also offer assistance during the adapted sports league (ASL) in local schools and identify additional lifetime recreation opportunities within the community for persons with disabilities.
 Lect.
 1, Lab 2.
 Prerequisite: ESS 231.
 Offered Fall, Spring.

 ESS 233 Cr.2